-For more information on Parkinson’s clinical trials please visit the EPDA website.
+For more information on Parkinson’s clinical trials please visit Parkinson’s Europe website.

 GDNF trial: a miracle cure?

 In February, UK TV channel BBC Two aired ‘Parkinson’s Drug Trial: A Miracle Cure?’, a two-part documentary following the journey of nine people with Parkinson’s taking part in a medical trial.

 We caught up with three of the participants to discuss the experience, what scared them the most – and why clinical trials are essential if we are to build a future without Parkinson’s

 The multimillion pound GDNF clinical trial received global media attention earlier this year for offering hope that it may be possible to restore cells damaged by Parkinson’s.